vaginessa/dns-wiki/HOWTO-Report-Bug.md

 Custom ROMs
 -----------
 Some custom ROMs come with their own shells and utilities.
-If you are using a custom ROM, check its documentation to find out what's available.
+If you are using a custom ROM, check its documentation to find out what's available and what's not.
+For security reasons some binary's are not present e.g. on the GuardianROM.

 Useful Links
 ------------